top of page

 Let your lamp heat up to maximum operating temperature.
 Your wax is likely to heat up and stall at the top of your bottle.

-Incremental Adjustments: Add only 3–5 ml at a time.
+• Incremental Adjustments: Add only 3–5 ml at a time.
 DO NOT ADD TO MUCH.
-Ading too much wil leave your wax stalled at the bottom of the bottle.
+Adding too much will leave your wax stalled at the bottom of the bottle.

 5. Pro-Tips for Visual Pop